Post-Conviction Relief 101: Tennessee, North Carolina & Federal Rules Compared

 Client Success Story:

-Cord spent time behind bars for a conviction that never should have happened.
+Cordario spent time behind bars for a conviction that never should have happened.
 He reached out to Adam Rodrigues Law for help.
 After a deep dive into the case, Adam uncovered critical legal violations that had been overlooked for years.
-Through relentless post-conviction advocacy, the firm was able to get Cord’s conviction overturned — and Cord walked free.
+Through relentless post-conviction advocacy, the firm was able to get Cord’s conviction overturned — and Cordario walked free.
 He lives with this new wife and daughter in Memphis, TN.

 Who Qualifies in Tennessee?
 (Tenn.
 Code Ann. § 40-30-102)